 Travel within Canada and Ontario

 Travel should be limited to only essential purposes.
-Those who choose to travel should make sure to follow public health guidance.
+Those who choose to travel should make sure to follow public health measures.
 Here are steps to keep yourself and others safe:

-- Don’t travel if you, or someone you are traveling with, have any symptoms or feel sick.
+- Don’t travel if you, or someone you are traveling with, have any symptoms of COVID-19 or feel sick.

 - Monitor yourself for symptoms when you travel and when you return.
 If you get symptoms, even if mild, isolate where you are and seek assessment and testing.